MabbottLab/MEGneto/ConfigParams.md

                       <summary>Trlpadding</summary>
                       Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                       <br>
-                      Meaning: Allows data to be padded on either side of the trial with a specified length so that artifact detection/rejection are performed on those data segments (i.e. If you wish to include data prior to/post the trial are included)
+                      Meaning: Allows data to be padded on either side of the trial with a specified length so that artifact detection/rejection are performed on those data segments (i.e. If you wish to include data prior to/post the trial are included).
+This field is measured in seconds (e.g. 0.1 means you wish to pad with 0.1 seconds on the right and left side).
                     </details>
                   </li>
                   <!--CLEANING OPTIONS.ARTIFACT.MUSCLE.FLTPADDING-->